singularityhub/singularity-orb/README.md

 ## Versions

+ - 1.0.11: bump to Singularity 3.8.2, Go to 1.17.1, and machine
+ - 1.0.10: go-version default should be string
+ - 1.0.9: updates to support Singularity 3.5, default install to 3.5.0
+ - 1.0.8: no change in functionality, src/orb.yml cleaned up to reduce redundancy.
+ - 1.0.7: a redo with cache, this time working to correctly change permissions.
+ - 1.0.6: a re-release of 1.0.4, since CircleCI doesn't allow taking versions down unless there is a security reason.
+ - 1.0.5: **do not use** cache added for Singularity (debian bases, not Docker) based on Singularity version, however while the Orb tested to work, in production it breaks Singularity to install to the user home.
+This version should not be used.
+ - 1.0.4: bug above is fixed, and default Singularity for 3.x is 3.2.1.
  - 1.0.3: coincides with Singularity 3.1.0 and 2.6.1 as default.
 There is a bug with the singularity-version variable so it doesn't change from 3.1.0.
- - 1.0.4: bug above is fixed, and default Singularity for 3.x is 3.2.1.
- - 1.0.5: **do not use** cache added for Singularity (debian bases, not Docker) based on Singularity version, however while the Orb tested to work, in production it breaks Singularity to install to the user home.
-This version should not be used.
- - 1.0.6: a re-release of 1.0.4, since CircleCI doesn't allow taking versions down unless there is a security reason.
- - 1.0.7: a redo with cache, this time working to correctly change permissions.
- - 1.0.8: no change in functionality, src/orb.yml cleaned up to reduce redundancy.
- - 1.0.9: updates to support Singularity 3.5, default install to 3.5.0
- - 1.0.10: go-version default should be string

 ## Development